 - Nissan Leaf dimensions = 4.5m length x 1.8 width x 1.5m height

-So, all three cars are similar width and height – the main difference being that the Leaf is around 40cm longer.
+So, all three cars are similar width and height – the main difference being that the Leaf is around 30cm longer.

-The VW ID.3 is estimated to have a boot space of 380 litres, which is larger than the Kona at 334 litres, but smaller than the Nissan Leaf which has 435 litres.
+The VW ID.3 has a boot space of 385 litres, which is larger than the Kona at 334 litres, but smaller than the Nissan Leaf which has 435 litres.

-To keep the comparison as close as possible we will go with dark grey metallic paint, which we’d estimate to be £580 extra for the ID, is £565 extra for the Kona and is £575 extra for the Leaf.
-So very similar costs.
+To keep the comparison as close as possible we will go with dark grey metallic paint, which is £620 extra for the ID, is no extra for the Kona and is £575 extra for the Leaf.
+So cheaper on the Kona.

-The ID.3 is likely to come with 16″ wheels as standard, which is the same as the Leaf.
-The Kona comes with 17″ wheels.
+The ID.3 comes with 18″ wheels as standard, whilst both the Kona and Leaf come with 17″ wheels.

-So in summary the VW ID.3 is expected to be £4,750 cheaper than the Hyundai Kona Electric and £4,190 cheaper than the Nissan Leaf for a fairly similar specification of car.
+Factoring in the equipment, the VW ID.3 is cheaper than the Hyundai Kona Electric and the Nissan Leaf for a fairly similar specification of car.

-Therefore the conclusion is that the VW ID.3 is comparatively significantly cheaper than the Kona Electric and also a fair bit cheaper than the Nissan Leaf.
+Therefore the conclusion is that the VW ID.3 is comparatively significantly cheaper than the Kona Electric and the Nissan Leaf.

-The range of the base VW ID.3 is estimated to be 205 miles, which is more than the Kona which offers 180 miles and the Nissan Leaf which offers 168 miles.
-The VW ID.3 will support 125kW charging, whilst both the Kona Electric and Nissan Leaf support 50kWh.
+The WLTP range of the base VW ID.3 is to be 263 miles, which is a bit less than the Kona which offers 300 miles, but more than the Nissan Leaf which offers 239 miles.
+The VW ID.3 will support 100kW charging, whilst both the Kona Electric and Nissan Leaf support 50kWh.
 This means the VW ID.3 will be able to be charged significantly quicker – to 80% capacity in around 30mins which half the time the Kona and Leaf require.

-NOTE: This comparison is based on prices (and estimates in the case of the VW ID.3) as of 9th May 2019.
+NOTE: This comparison is based on prices as of 18th December 2020.